 j'espère que mon exercice est correct, merci.

-Hello Joquer, very neat and perfectly correct exercise!
-Oh yes, we artists spend our time cheating! 😅
+Hello Joquer, this is a very clean and perfectly correct exercise!
+Yes, we illustrators spend a lot of time cheating! 😅

-But it's also not bad to look for a more mathematical solution if you feel the need.
-Just don't let this quest for perfectionism harm or weigh down your drawing work.
-After all, everyone works as they see fit and finds their own methods! 😉
+But it’s also not a bad thing to look for a more mathematical solution if you feel the need.
+Just don’t let this quest for perfectionism hinder or complicate your drawing work.
+Ultimately, everyone works in their own way and finds their own methods! 😉

 Bonjour Joquer, exercice très propre et tout à fait correct!
 Hé oui, on passe notre temps à tricher nous autres dessinateurs! 😅